 For example, let’s say that you want to launch a mobile app.
 Before wasting time and money creating an app that doesn’t work or that people aren’t interested in, you can implement a POC.

 In the POC, you can look at how the mobile app will work, the different features that will be available to the user, as well as the various configuration settings.
 You can then use this POC to see if your app is a viable idea.

 If the app is viable, the next step is to create an MVP.
 In this case, an MVP will be a simple version of your app, using the information you collected when you created your POC.

 Your MVP won’t have all the features and functionality yet, but this is okay.
 You can launch your app to some of your customers and see what they think of it and how they use it.
 You can then adapt and improve it based on the positive and negative feedback they provide.

 Even though your app is a simple and no-frills version, it should be robust and thoroughly checked for bugs and other errors.
 After all, you are still launching it to market – you may even be asking for payment for it.

-Do I need to create both a MVP and POC?
+In summary: Do I need to create both an MVP and POC?